SignPath

 <authenticode-sign append="true" />

-Example: sign using SHA1 algoritm, then sign again using default SHA-256 algorithm (explicitly specified for clarity)
+Example: sign using SHA1 algorithm, then sign again using default SHA-256 algorithm (explicitly specified for clarity)

 <authenticode-sign hash-algorithm="sha1" />